 Back strain is an injury to the soft tissue of your back, specifically the muscles, tendons and ligaments that keep your spine in place.
 Painful back strain symptoms result from soft tissue injuries that cause your spine to move out of place.
-Coastal Spine has a variety of nonsurgical back strain treatments such as physical therapy, anti-inflammatory medications and injections.
+Coastal Spine has a variety of Minimally invasive back strain treatments such as physical therapy, anti-inflammatory medications and injections.

 Back strain result from several different causes:

 - Overexertion: Straining your muscles too hard, either through exercise or by lifting heavy objects, can lead you to “pull” a muscle, resulting in tiny tears on the muscle fibers

 - Injury: If you fall or are in an accident, your tendons, ligaments, or muscles in the back can be strained, torn or inflamed by the sudden movement

 - Poor posture: Slumping or hunching over can put pressure on the muscles or cause knots to form in the muscles of the back, which affect their ability to hold the spine in place

 - Obesity: Extra weight increases the work the soft tissue in the back must do to keep the spine stable, which can result in back pain